Vanvitelli-Robotics/uclv-rh8d-force-control/README.md

 # Controller PI for grasp

-This repository contains a ROS 2 node, written in C++, which represents a PI controller thanks to which it is possible to perform a grasp action with the RH8D from Seed Robotics.
+This repository contains two ROS 2 node, written in C++, which represents a PI controller thanks to which it is possible to perform a grasp action with the RH8D from Seed Robotics.

 ## Table of Contents